IPv4 Lease: Is It a Scalable Option?

 At the end of 2021, RIRs had returned 5.2 million IPs to the general pool.
 Needless to say, 5.2 million IP addresses cannot satisfy the lease market indefinitely.

 Luckily, companies that possess a great number of unused IP addresses have started appreciating the monetary value of IPv4.
 As a result, many companies now choose to repurpose their assets by selling or leasing them.
-However, not all companies are fully familiar with the IP leasing solution.
+However, not all companies are fully familiar with what IP lease providers can offer.

 Higher awareness of the benefits linked to IP leasing may attract companies to monetize their unused resources and contribute to the more sustainable use of IPs.
 But is monetization the ultimate solution to IPv4 depletion?